halderavik/mr_with_ai/ARCHITECTURE.md

 - **Chat Interface:** User requests analysis, confirms variable mapping, and receives results.
 - **Interactive Results:** Displays charts, tables, and insights.
 - **Real-time Visualization:** Updates visualizations as they are pushed from MCPs.
+- **Multi-Segment Chart Carousel:**
+    - When an analysis (e.g., Van Westendorp) is segmented (e.g., by age group), the frontend displays all resulting charts in a modern carousel/slider UI.
+    - Users can navigate between charts using left/right arrows, dot indicators, or keyboard arrow keys.
+    - The chart area is vertically and horizontally centered, with improved padding and spacing for clarity.
+    - Download/export buttons are clearly aligned below the chart.
+    - Chart titles and segment labels are always visible and not cut off.
+    - The UI adapts to any number of segments (e.g., 4-5 age groups) and provides a seamless experience for multi-segment analysis.

 ### 2. Backend (FastAPI)
 - **API Layer:** Handles file upload, analysis requests, and chat.